Skip to main content

 Impulses (event triggers)

-Impulses trigger workflows — they listen for external events and create StoryRuns.
+Impulses trigger workflows — they listen for external events and submit StoryTrigger requests that resolve to StoryRuns.

 ImpulseTrigger sourceDescription